data-6-berkeley/su25/syllabus.md

 ## Course Components	&#x1F4D2;
 We do our best to make sure that we spend enough time on each concept, and that the material is approachable for all students.
 But if you feel like things are going too fast, let us know and we will try to slow down!

 Part of making sure that we're providing the best learning experience for you is checking in on your progress and getting feedback about the pace of the class.
 Each week, we will send out a survey asking for your feedback on how comfortable you are with the previous week's concepts and how we can better support you going forward.
-Responding to the weekly surveys constitutes 2.5% of your [final grade](https://data6.org/fa24/syllabus/#grading), but the surveys are graded on completion.
-The surveys will be anonymous and we encourage you to be honest about how you're feeling and how you're doing in the class so we can better support you.
+Responding to the weekly surveys constitutes 2.5% of your [final grade](https://data6.org/su25/syllabus/#grading), but the surveys are graded on completion.
+We encourage you to be honest about how you're feeling and how you're doing in the class so we can better support you.

 All of the course components (lectures, labs, discussions, homeworks, office hours, and quizzes/exams) are designed to provide valuable learning experiences and help you master core concepts in data science and computing.

 ### Lecture
-There will be three days for lectures per week.
+There will be four days for lectures per week.
 In lecture, we’ll introduce you to new ideas and concepts in programming and data science.
 All lecture resources (slides, code, supplemental readings) will be linked on the course website.
 We will begin on [Berkeley Time](https://www.sfgate.com/bayarea/article/Berkeley-Time-10-minutes-late-university-policy-13182558.php) (10 minutes after the hour), and **attendance is mandatory**.
 In the event that you have to miss a lecture, let us know via email.

 During each lecture, there will be a few points at which we stop and ask you to answer a short question.
 We call these questions **Quick Checks**.
 They serve two purposes:
 * For us to gauge how well the class understands the material we’re currently covering